 Fishbourne Roman Palace Museum: An impression of a proposed outdoor themed display area, commissioned by the Sussex Archaeological Society.

-Reconstruction of Bishop Bek's palace and complex at Bishop Aukland, Durham.
+Reconstructions of the 14thC.
+Bishop Bek's palace and complex at

 A reconstruction of what the Roman villa at Snodland, Kent, may have looked like.
 This was produced from excavation plans and data supplied and commissioned by Archeaology South East.